 If your meter reading looks like it is incorrect then you should contact your supplier immediately.
 They will send someone round to check your meter and repair it if necessary.

-If you think you are paying too much for your gas, then you should consider switching to a cheaper provider.
+If you think you are paying too much for your gas, then you should consider switching to a cheaper gas supplier.

 Switching your gas supplier is simple and free.
-To start switching, simply use our free and impartial price comparison service.
+To start switching, simply use our free and impartial energy comparison service.

 All you need is your postcode and your energy usage.
 Once you’ve given us this information, we can get to work on finding out which gas deals are the cheapest for you.

-In minutes you’ll be presented with information on all the cheapest deals out there, along with other important information such as the companies’ customer service ratings.
+In minutes you’ll be presented with information on all the cheapest and best energy deals out there, along with other important information such as the companies’ customer service ratings.